5 Lessons to Keep Students Engaged Before Winter Break

 Help students plan their future lifestyle

-FutureSmart: Financial Literacy for Middle School has 7 modules.
+FutureSmart: Financial Literacy for Middle Schoolhas 7 modules.
 In module 1, students get to explore their financial status – what is important to them, how they think about money, and a profile is built to identify their relationship with the concept of money.
 Once they become Mayor, students are introduced to people in the town that need financial help.
-The people & their situations are relatable to middle school students.
+The people and their situations are relatable to middle school students.
 Listen to the rich conversations as the students engage in debates over bedspreads.

 Access the Free Course: SmartEconomics: Economics for Middle School

 In SmartEconomics: Economics for Middle School, students engage in understanding the economy — why does the latest game system cost so much when it first comes out, but a year later is half the price?
-Lesson 1 takes the entrepreneurial route as they learn about the role their consumer habits play on pricing & the ability to be a business owner.
+Lesson 1 takes the entrepreneurial route as they learn about the role their consumer habits play on pricing and the ability to be a business owner.
 What will you do when certain products sell better than others?
 How much can you sell your items for?
 This allows students to think about what they are paying for their favorite items.

 Help students understand the real-world state of the economy